A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part II: some properties for sheaves

 \para We discuss limits in crystalline topoi.
 The relevant morphism of ringed topoi is where both $\O$'s denote the structural ring, ie. $\O:=l^{-1}\O$.
-The following lemma shows that the situation is much simpler here than in \ref{paraqcohpadic}, \ref{critqcoh}.
+The following lemma shows that the situation is much simpler here than in Sect. \ref{paraqcohpadic} and Sect. \ref{critqcoh}.